TheCowboyAI/w3/readme.md

 In the context of CIM:
 1. The **flake.nix** file becomes the root of a system hierarchy.
 2. Domains are explicitly defined and partitioned, rather than being in one giant file, or scattered across arbitrary semi-structured files, they are `modularized`.

-We further use [flake-parts](./doc/parts.nix) to enhance our modular approach. you should be familiar with [https://flake.parts/best-practices-for-module-writing]

 We have an opinionated way we interpret Nix and NixOS into Domains.
 This opinion closely follows the work of "Domain Experts" and we document that where appropriate.